DogukanMere/GameApplication/README.md

 - Dungeon
 1. When you visit a specific dungeon, you can see which creatures might be encountered in that dungeon which will let users to find any creature easily.
 2. Each dungeon has location information, so users know where to find the entrance for all dungeons.
+---
 ### Admin Features:
-**CRUD(create, read, delete, update) functionality is applied to this project to be able to manage all content**
+CRUD(create, read, delete, update) functionality is applied to this project to be able to manage all content

 **Adding a race, dungeon, creature:**
 - Once you are on "Races"|"Dungeons" or "Creature" tab, you can add a new race|dungeon|creature simply clicking "New (Race | Dungeon | Creature)"